 The complex interplay of genetic, environmental, and multifactorial factors.

-Some cases are linked to specific genetic mutations or chromosomal abnormalities.
+Genetic mutations or chromosomal abnormalities: Some cases are linked to specific genetic mutations or chromosomal abnormalities.

-Others result from a combination of genetic predisposition and environmental influences during pregnancy.
+Combination of genetic predisposition and environmental influences: Others result from a combination of genetic predisposition and environmental influences during pregnancy.

-Risk Factors for Congenital Heart Defects:
+What are the Risk Factors for Congenital Heart Defects?

-Maternal factors: diabetes, certain medications, smoking, alcohol use, and infections during pregnancy.
+Maternal factors: Diabetes, certain medications, smoking, alcohol use, and infections during pregnancy.

 Complications of Congenital Heart Defects:

-Range from mild, manageable symptoms to severe heart problems requiring surgery.
+Varied difficulties: Based on defect type and severity, complications range from mild, manageable symptoms to severe heart problems requiring surgery.

-Complications include heart failure, infections, arrhythmias (irregular heartbeats), and developmental delays.
+Specific complications: Include heart failure, infections, arrhythmias (irregular heartbeats), and developmental delays.

 Prevention of Congenital Heart Defects:

-Not all defects can be prevented, but steps can reduce risk.
+Not all defects can be prevented, but steps can reduce risk:

 Diagnosis of Congenital Heart Defects: